164 Marlborough

 From 1935 through 1949, the house was shown as vacant in the Boston City Directories, and the Crowninshields probably were living at one of their other homes.
 Francis Crowninshield died in May of 1950.
 Louise Crowninshield resumed living at 164 Marlborough as her Boston home until her death in July of 1958.

-On November 16, 1959, 164 Marlborough was purchased from the estate of Louise Crowninshield by Justin W. Griess and his wife, Katherine (Haskell) Sears Griess.
+On November 16, 1959, 164 Marlborough was purchased from the estate of Louise Crowninshield by Justin William Griess and his wife, Katherine Ware (Haskell) Sears Griess.
 They lived at 421 Beacon.

 Justin Griess was founder and owner of Yankee Maid Products, a household design and outfitting firm on Newbury Street.
 After he retired, he purchased and remodeled houses in the Back Bay and Beacon Hill.
 He also was a prominent breeder of poodles.

 On September 9, 1960, 164 Commonwealth was acquired from Justin and Katherine Griess by Toba Esther Finn (Tresa E. (Finkelstein) Friedman), the former wife of Julian Friedman.
-She also owned 163 Marlborough, across the street, where she operated a lodging house.
-In the mid- and late 1950s, she had lived at 317 Beacon, where she operated a restaurant.
+She also owned 163 Marlborough, which she had purchased in April of 1959 and operated as a lodging house where it appears she resided.
+She previously had lived at 317 Beacon, where she also had operated a restaurant.

 In July of 1962, the Cambridge School of Business, located on Boylston, announced that both 163 Marlborough and 164 Marlborough would become women’s dormitories for their school.

-On November 18, 1968, 164 Marlborough and 163 Marlborough were purchased from Garden Halls, Inc., by George J. Brennan, Jr., Louis Francis Musco, and Mary B. Musco, trustees of the Commonwealth Realty Trust.
-George Brennan and Louis F. Musco had co-founded Bay State Academy (later Bay State College), located at 122 Commonwealth.
-Mary Bernadette (McCabe) Musco was Louis Musco’s wife.
+On November 18, 1968, 164 Marlborough and 163 Marlborough were purchased from Garden Halls, Inc., by Louis Francis Musco, Louis Francis Musco, Jr., and George Joseph Brennan, Jr., trustees of the Commonwealth Realty Trust – Special.
+Louis Musco and George Brennan were co-founders of Bay State Junior College (later Bay State College), located at 122 Commonwealth.
 Louis Musco also served as Suffolk County Register of Probate.

 They continued to operate both properties as dormitories.